Financial services contracts regime

 • need to carry out regulated activities under FSMA (or provide services that would otherwise require authorisation or registration under the Payment Services Regulations 2017 (PSRs) or the Electronic Money Regulations 2011 (EMRs)) in order to continue to perform their existing contracts, and did not notify us that they wished to enter the TPR, or

-• leave the TPR without being authorised or registered in the UK and still need to carry out regulated activities (or provide services that would otherwise require authorisation or registration under the PSRs or the EMRs) in order to continue to perform their existing contracts.
+• left the TPR without being authorised or registered in the UK and still needed to carry out regulated activities (or provide services that would otherwise require authorisation or registration under the PSRs or the EMRs) in order to continue to perform their existing contracts.

 If your firm is in the FSCR